 Stanford’s Supreme Court Litigation Clinic—the first of its kind at any law school—gives students intensive exposure to a realm few lawyers experience in their careers: the Supreme Court of the United States.
 Under the direction of three faculty members, who collectively have argued dozens of Supreme Court cases and have worked on hundreds more in various capacities, clinic members work on real Supreme Court cases, representing parties and amici.

 Unlike other Stanford clinics, which concentrate on one substantive area of the law, the Supreme Court clinic focuses on the wide range of legal issues decided by the nation’s highest court.
-In just the past few years, the clinic has represented criminal defendants challenging their convictions or sentences; civil plaintiffs pressing claims of employment discrimination, consumer protection, wage and hour violations, and—last but not least—marriage equality.
+In just the past several years, the clinic has represented criminal defendants challenging their convictions and sentences, and bringing claims under the Fourth, Fifth, and Sixth Amendments; employees bringing wage-and-hour claims and pressing claims of discrimination on the basis of race, sex, age, and disability; and other civil plaintiffs alleging invoking consumer protection and environmental statutes; seeking redress for violations of their right to free speech; alleging violations of international law, and—last but not least—seeking marriage equality.
 The clinic also regularly files friend of the court (or “amicus”) briefs on behalf of public interest groups and trade associations.
 This work offers many opportunities and challenges.
 And all of it fills a need frequently cited by the Justices and commentators: working with co-counsel, often litigating in the Court for the first time, to supply expertise and resources to ensure the Court receives high-quality and comprehensive briefing.
 Indeed, the Justices have lauded the clinic for its exceptional advocacy.

 The clinic has compiled a record at both the certiorari and merits stages that would be the envy of any appellate practice.
 Since its inception, the clinic has represented parties as lead counsel in over sixty cases on the merits, winning a substantial majority of those cases.
 Some of the clinic’s victories are landmark decisions, now taught in law school classrooms at Stanford and elsewhere and that continue to shape litigation across the country.
 The clinic also has helped to preserve lower court victories for clients by defeating petitions for certiorari filed by the U.S. Solicitor General, state attorneys general, and some of the country’s largest businesses.